Whojoo/shared-groceries/README.md

 ## Debug without Docker

-Debugging a docker contrainer currently doesn't work, so debugging is done without running the application in docker.

 Either host your own postgres servers (see below) or run `docker-compose up -d --build grocery-data uaa-data`

 Make sure postgres servers are running with the following parameters: